 Some users have reported problems with Flash when not using the latest version.
 If some of the animations stop unexpectedly you may find that updating to the latest version of Flash helps.
 The latest version of Flash can be downloaded here: http://get.adobe.com/flashplayer/

-- I can only see a blank page when I access Reading Eggs.
+- when you can only see a blank page when you access Reading Eggs.

 I filled out the registration form but I did not receive the activation email?

 When you register, Reading Eggs sends an activation email to the email address you supplied.
 The email may go to your junk mail, so be sure to check all areas of your email inbox.
 If you have not received the activation email within 15 minutes your registration may not have been successful.
 Try to register again using a unique login name.

 I have to reset my password every time I log in.

 If you have tried to reset your password and you need to reset each time you log in you may have the correct password but the wrong username.
 Your username is detailed in the email which is sent to your email when you reset your Reading Eggs account password.